stelth-labs/listlocal/README.md

   - Nginx
   - PHP 8.2 + FPM

+The toolchain basically works like this:

+You spin up Vagrant (for local dev) --> Vagrant builds a Docker container --> the Docker container exposes SSH for Vagrant + Ansible --> Vagrant runs Ansible provisioning on the Docker container

-Given that the Ansible implementation is totally generic, we achieve the objective of using the same automation for the local node as we would for a remote node.
+Given that the Ansible implementation is totally generic, we achieve the objective of using the same automation for the local node as we would for a remote node, or for Docker containers we build and ship as deployment artifacts to the servers.

 This enables the ability to ship "environments" for: